mace-cream/clusterhowto/slurm.md

    ```
    You can use this method to debug your GPU program.
 Please quit it after your debugging session.
 This slurm job will also occupy one GPU.
    You can use `tmux` in this temporary session to open multiple windows.
 This is useful when you need to inspect the resource usage of current node with `top` or `/cm/local/apps/cuda/libs/current/bin/nvidia-smi`.
+   Notice that all your tmux sessions are killed if you quit the shell.
+This behaviour is different with normal tmux usage.